How to Set Up Tax and Retentions in Mastt

 Tax is calculated on $90,000 (after retention), not on the original $100,000.

-Always check exported payment certificates to ensure tax and retention calculations are correct before sending to clients.
+Always review exported payment certificates to ensure tax and retention calculations are correct before sending to clients.

 Troubleshooting & FAQs